GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 # DevToys.PocoCsv.Core

-DevToys.PocoCsv.Core is a class library to read and write to Csv.
+DevToys.PocoCsv.Core is a class library to read and write to Csv fast.
 It contains CsvStreamReader, CsvStreamWriter and Serialization classes CsvReader<T> and CsvWriter<T>.

 - Read/write serialize/deserialize data to and from Csv fast.